agroclim-huaraz/agroclim-huaraz-website/_posts/2019-06-09-kick-off-workshop.md

 The "AgroClim Huaraz Kick-Off Meeting" took place in Innsbruck last week!
 For two days (05th and 06th of June 2019), the project members and collaborators met in a friendly atmosphere.
-The programme contained several scientific presentations from the participants as well as important discussions about the upcoming field work and intensive observation period in September.
+We heard scientific presentations from the participants and had important discussions about the upcoming field work and intensive observation period in September.

 We were very lucky to welcome our Peruvian colleagues Alejo Cochachín Rapre and Rolando Cruz Encarnación (Autoridad Nacional de Agua) for the week.
-Fortunately, the weather was very good (almost *too* hot maybe?) and allowed us to have a wonderful workshop diner at the Umbrüggler Alm, high up above the city.
+Fortunately, the weather was very good (almost *too* good maybe?) and allowed us to have a wonderful workshop dinner at the Umbrüggler Alm, high up above the city.

 <a href="/img/posts/kickoff/20190605_Workshop.jpg"> <img src='/img/posts/kickoff/20190605_Workshop_s.jpg' width='100%'> </a>